ddurgadinesh/Shadowfox-Web-technology-task-/README.md

 - JavaScript

 ## Output
-The following screenshots of my portfolio are available in the `screenshots` folder:
+The following screenshots of my portfolio are available as:
 - about me.png
 - resume & projects.png
 - skills.png